BaronBonet/blog/src/content/posts/renovating-a-dutch-apartment-from-1906.md

   - waterproofed the roof and parquet with bitumen and flashing.
 - Install Tyvek on the roof ridge, battens
 - Reinstall roof tiles: This required a lot of cutting of tiles to fit around the dormers.
+- Re-route the exhausts for the water heaters

 #### Fabricating and installing fill beams